StabbyCutyou/moldova/README.md

 ### Description

-Slammer will replace any instance of {unicode} with a randomly generated set of unicode characters, of a length specified by :number.
+Moldova will replace any instance of {unicode} with a randomly generated set of unicode characters, of a length specified by :number.
 The default value is 2.

 {unicode} also takes the :case argument, which is either 'up' or 'down', like so